“Did the training work?”

 We know that data can clarify the worth our learning events provide to participants and on the business’ bottom line.
 But the process of collecting, analyzing, and using data feels involved, complex, and perhaps sometimes more than it’s worth.

 Analytics expert Scott Weersing to the rescue!
-During his recent Virtually There session, Scott shared the basics of learning analytics and how to use them to show your work makes an impact.
-(Watch the full replay here.)
+Scott shares the basics of learning analytics and how to use them to show your work makes an impact.

-Helpfully, Scott provided a succinct baseline of learning analytics and evaluation, saying it is:
+Scott provides a succinct baseline of learning analytics and evaluation, saying it is:

 “The practice to prove and improve the impact of learning programs on business outcomes.”

 Using this definition demystifies the overarching mission of virtual training and the reason evaluation matters so tremendously.
 According to Scott, “We’re trying to prove the learning works and improve it the next time for ongoing success.”

 Common forms of evaluation include surveys and tests.
 Unlike the tests we took in school, as learning professionals we should think of evaluation as aligning learning to larger business objectives.
 Most importantly, evaluation does not only include the collection of data.
 It involves the interpretation of the data we collect, and using it to make choices about future iterations of our programs to enhance learner success.

 Knowing what evaluation means in a hybrid virtual learning context offers a strong starting point for incorporating it into your L&D approach.
 But stakeholders reasonably want to know why we want to take this next step, especially if the current way of doing things works just fine.

 When making the business case to move beyond training implementation alone, consider Scott’s comprehensive list of reasons to evaluate:

 - “Demonstrate the value of programs to stakeholders